America One

 America One was an American television network established in 1995 by USFR Media Group through its America One Television subsidiary.
 The network served over 170 LPTV, Class A, full-power, cable and satellite affiliate stations.
-It was one of the first TV stations to have online live video streaming, before the tech bubble burst in 2000.
+It was one of the first TV networks to have online live video streaming before the tech bubble burst in 2000.
 At least twenty of the stations carried America One's complete 168-hour weekly transmission.

 In 2003, the network went through a restructuring, being placed within USFR Media Group's VOTH Network, Inc. subsidiary.

-In 2009, the network came under the ownership of America One Television Network, Inc. as a result of a shareholder buyout from USFR Media Group.
+In 2009, the network came under the ownership of America One Television Network, Inc. due to a shareholder buyout from USFR Media Group.

 In 2010, America One Television Network merged with B2 Broadcasting to create the holding company One Media Corp, Inc., which America One & B2 Broadcasting then became subsidiaries of, while retaining their respective brand identities.

 According to its press release in 2013, it broadcast "5500 live and exclusive events, over 100 U.S. Colleges, 70 professional sports teams and hundreds of top professional leagues from Asia and Europe."

 It was reported in September 2014 that One Media Corp had sold America One to Center Post Networks, LLC, owner of Youtoo TV.
-The sale was finalized sometime in spring 2015, with Center Post Networks merging the two networks, resulting in both networks being replaced by YTA TV.
-The sports assets were not included in the merger, as those had been spun off to One World Sports, then to Eleven Sports Network in 2017.
+The sale was finalized in the spring of 2015, with Center Post Networks merging the two networks, which replaced both networks by YTA TV.
+The sports assets were not included in the merger, as they had been spun off to One World Sports and then to Eleven Sports Network in 2017.

 Programming

 America One aired a mix of entertainment and US & international sports programming in prime time.
-Cooking, travel and news shows and classic movies made up the network's daytime programming.
-The network also encouraged preemption of four hours per day of its programming for local sports, entertainment or news.
+Cooking, travel, news shows, and classic movies made up the network's daytime programming.
+The network also encouraged the preemption of four hours per day of its programming for local sports, entertainment, or news.